ultrazohm/ultrazohm_sw/docs/source/mpsoc/software_framework/ParameterID/general_information/custom_GUI.rst

         V,
         RCV_LABELS_ENDMARKER

+        // Physical unit label (printed text) for the MyButtons top to bottom
+        // Do not change the first (zero) and last (end) entries.

+        MYBUTTONS_LABELS_ZEROVALUE=0,
+        MyButton1,
+        MyButton2,
+        MyButton3,
+        MyButton4,
+        MyButton5,
+        MyButton6,
+        MyButton7,
+        MyButton8,
+        MYBUTTONS_LABELS_ENDMARKER

         // Slow Data values that are displayed in the receive_fields top to bottom
         // Do not change the first (zero) and last (end) entries.